hilja/file-batcher/README.md

 # File Batcher

-This package gives you few tool to edit Frontmatter fueled Markdown files, the stuff that most static site generators use.
-It's basically convenience wrapper around and the [gray-matter](https://www.npmjs.com/package/gray-matter) package.
+A slightly opinionated tool to batch process large quantities of files asynchronously.
+It provides you some convenient tools to edit Front Matter fueled Markdown files (the stuff that most static site generators use).
+But it's not limited to any given filetype or format.

+It could be used for, for example, right at the top my head, to:

+- Search and replace from multiple files.
+- To rename a large quantities of files.
+- Find unused packages by scanning source files.
+- Reformatting chunks of text.
+- Analyzing the readability of text in blog posts.
+- Whatever you want, world is your oyster...

 ## Features

 - Is asynchronous.
-- Uses glob.
+- Can glob.
-- Can do bulk edits without you writing any code.
+- Can do bulk edits without you writing any iterators.
-- Provides a sane API ([`immutability-helper`](https://github.com/kolodny/immutability-helper#update)) to edit the data in the posts.
+- Provides a sane API to edit complex shapes of data with ([`immutability-helper`](https://github.com/kolodny/immutability-helper#update))
 - The `remove` method doesn't delete the files, but chugs them into the trash.
 - Exposes `read`, `write`, and `remove` methods to edit individual posts.
 - Is probably fast.